 What Type of Social Media Engagement Should I Measure?

-For example, if your strategy focuses on increasing brand recognition, amplification engagement is very valuable to you.
+For example, if your strategy focuses on increasing the online authority of your nonprofit, amplification engagement is very valuable.

-If one of your primary objectives is to grow your email list, action engagement is paramount.
-This is what gets people to your website.
-(Hopefully, you have kickass Calls-to-Action on your site).
+If one of your primary goals is to grow your email list, action engagement is paramount because it gets people to your website.
+There, you hopefully have things set up to inspire folks to sign up!

-Pay attention to the kind of content that is driving each type of engagement.
-This is important.
-Ultimately, you want to create and curate quality content that aligns with your social media strategy objectives.
+Pay attention to the kind of content that’s driving each type of engagement.
+This is important because you want to create and curate quality content that drives the best types of engagement for your organization.